SilviuDinca/pharma/README.md

 ### :man_technologist: About this Project:

-- I made a pharmacy application.
+- I made a pharmacy application;
-- As technologies, we used: HTML, Bootstrap, JavaScript, Node.js, SQLITE.
+- As technologies, we used: HTML, Bootstrap, JavaScript, Node.js, SQLITE;
+- I have implemented a functionality so that the pharmacist can add, delete or modify medicines;
-- I have implemented a functionality so that the pharmacist can add, delete or modify medicines.
+- I have implemented a functionality so that the pharmacist can add, delete or modify patients;
+- I have implemented user registration functionality;
+- I have implemented authentication functionality;
+- I have implemented a search bar, searching for a patient in the list by username, address, cnp, city or phone.
 ---

 ### :hammer_and_wrench: Languages and Tools :